snehafarkya/snehafarkya/README.md

 - 💬 Ask me about **JavaScript, React, writing articles, open source**

-- 📫 How to reach me **snhafarkya@gmail.com**

 - ⚡ Fun fact **I am a girl with dimples shining on forever 😇**

 <h3 align="left">Work Experience:</h3>

- -  **Economize:** I worked as a Technical writer.
-My tenure was from 3rd August to 30th November.
- -  **The Bug Community:** I was recruited as a senior content writer.
-I also contributed in web development.
- -  **MU-ACM:** This is my University's technical club.
-I was an executive member, served for a year.
+ -  **Qoruz:** As a Frontend developer, I aim to enhance user experiences and bring innovative designs to life.
+Collaborating with a team of talented professionals to create a seamless interface.
+ -  **Freelancer:** As a freelancer, I have worked closely with the client to deliver satisfactory development.
+Got my hands on Storybook component.
+ -  **GoSchedule:** Worked remotely with the founder and senior developer in Angular js.
+Made dashboard component and developed the onboarding calendly like scheduler.
+ -  **Economize:** At Economize, I wrote technical blogs and developed my inter personal skills.
+I worked closely with co-founder and built strong time management skills
+ -  **The Bug Community:** TBC taught me how to deal and negotiate with clients.
+I worked on strict deadlines, wrote content for clients, made videos for clients.
+ -  **MU-ACM:** I was the Executive member of content team in (MU-ACM).
+I got my hands on new experiences.
+I wrote descriptive emails, whatsapp invitation messages and event invitations etc.

 <h3 align="left">Hackathons:</h3>
 Hackathons are a great way to learn new things, gain experience and make connections.
 I love open source and so I started doing hackathons.
 Here are some hackathons I proudly participated in: <br/>

-1. Hack this fall 3.0 : Won the track prize of "Most creative use of Twilio"
+1.**Hack this fall 3.0**: Won the track prize of "Most creative use of Twilio"
-2. SheBuilds Hackathon: Got special mention from organizers
+2. **SheBuilds Hackathon**: Got special mention from organizers
-3. Hacktoberfest(2022)
+3. **Hacktoberfest(2022)**
-4. Local Hack day: Build(2022)
+4. **Local Hack day: Build(2022)**
-5. Hactoberfest(2021)
+5. **Hactoberfest(2021)**
-6. Kenthack.io(2021)
+6. **Kenthack.io(2021)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">